Betty Ting

 Betty Ting (丁珮 (丁佩, Dīng Pèi); born Tang Mei-li (唐美麗 (唐美丽, Táng Měilì)); 19 February 1947) is a Taiwanese former actress who was mainly active in the 1970s.
 Ting is best known for being the center of international speculation regarding the untimely death of Bruce Lee in her apartment.
 Ting is credited with over 50 films.

 Early life

 Ting was born as Tang Mei-li in Taipei City, Taiwan, Republic of China on 19 February 1947.
-Ting's comes from a medical family of the three generations.
-Ting's ancestral home is based in Beijing.
+Ting comes from a medical family of three generations.
 Ting's uncle was Zhang Xueliang and her maternal grandfather was Bao Yulin, the chief police officer of the Beiping Police Bureau during the Warlord era.

 Career

 Ting started her acting career with Central Motion Picture Corporation in 1963.
 In January 1967, after acting in seven Taiwanese films, she was spotted by Shaw Brothers' director, Peter Pan Lei, and thereafter adopted the screen name of Ting Pei.
 Her first film in Hong Kong was The Purple Shell, where she acted as a dance hostess.

 Although Ting had acted in dramas, comedies, musicals, and martial arts films, she is better known in Asia for her mistress roles and her many steamy bedroom scenes.
 She was a regular of director Inoue Umetsugu, for whom she performed in the musicals, The Millionaire Chase, The Yellow Muffler, and The Steam Stealers.

 In 1973, Ting became a freelance actress and continued to make films both in her native Taiwan and Hong Kong.
 She retired from acting in 1985.
 Ting is credited with over 50 films.